vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ## Introduction
 The complete procedure to install a VKS cluster with additional Tanzu package add-ons within an air-gapped environment involves the following significant steps:

-1. Copy the relevant files and binaries to the air-gapped environment.
+- Copy the relevant files and binaries to be moved to the air-gapped environment.
+- Enable the Supervisor.
+- Upload Kubernetes release OVAs to a Content Library.
+- Create vSphere Namespace(s) for VKS Clusters(s).
+- Configure the air-gapped Admin host in the air-gapped environment.
-2. Mirror an Enterprise OCI registry with the relevant container images to be used by the platform.
+- Mirror an Enterprise OCI registry with the relevant container images to be used by the platform.
-3. Upload Kubernetes release OVAs to a Content Library.
-4. Enable the Supervisor
-5. Install the relevant Supervisor Services.
+- Install the relevant Supervisor Services.
-6. Deploy the VKS Cluster.
+- Deploy the VKS Cluster(s).
-7. Deploy the Tanzu Packages on the VKS Cluster.
+- Deploy the Tanzu Packages on the VKS Cluster(s).

 The data flow of packages, binaries, and images between the internet-connected and air-gapped environment can be summarized by the picture below -